thanos-io/thanos/docs/proposals/deletions_object_storage.md

 *   Add the deletion API (probably compactor) that only creates tombstones
 *   Store Gateway should be able to mask based on the tombstones from object storage
+*   Compactor solves the tombstones as per the proposed approach

+## Future Work

+*   Have a max waiting duration feature for performing deletions where a default value is considered if explicitly not specified by the user. (only after this time passes the deletions are performed by the compactor in the next compaction cycle)
+*   Have the undoing deletions feature and there are two proposed ways
+    *   API to undelete a time series - maybe delete the whole tombstones file?
+    *   “Imaginary” deletion that can delete other tombstones